 Dirk: Any recommendation on how to organize this?

 Dattatri: Everybody is talking about digital transformation, and this is it: we need to transform existing, traditional, heavy engineering and manufacturing-oriented organizations, so that they play together with the more agile AI and software organizations to support smart, connected products.
-It is important to be transition aware through the phases of the product lifecycle in terms of PLM and capability shifts.
+It is important to be transition aware through the phases of the product life cycle in terms of PLM and capability shifts.
 Our experience has been to adopt a multi-speed model to navigate through these phases, with clear "Transition Awareness" to operate in right gears.
 To manage capability shifts, one needs to operate in a multi-threaded model covering classic product engineering to technology (AIoT) fusion.
 Otherwise, there is a risk falling through between the transitions, which we call the “valleys of death”.
-If you look at connected products, seven or eight out of 10 products don't actually pass in flying colors.
+If you look at connected products, seven or eight out of ten products don't actually pass in flying colors.
 Therefore, organizational agility and the ability to transform the organization along the way is an important part of the ability to "cross the chasm", as you have introduced it earlier.

 Digital businesses are seen as potentially highly scalable because their digital offerings are highly standardized and easily repeatable at very low extra cost.
 Physical products, on the other hand, can be much harder to scale, because scale effects in manufacturing often only apply when talking about extremely high production numbers.
 Even in this case, the marginal costs will not be reduced to a level as we are seeing this in the case of digital businesses.